 This article is focused on importance of knowing yourself and loving yourself; so that you can recognise the signs that you need some space and your own support.

 The most important thing to remember is that to support others you must put yourself first.
 I know this sounds counter intuitive; however how can you possibly help those you love if your own resources are low?
-If you are tired, stressed and feel unloved it’s only a matter of time before you crack, so putting yourself first is not selfish.
+If you are tired, stressed and feel unloved it’s only a matter of time before you crack, so tip number one putting yourself first is not selfish.

 By understanding and allowing for your own needs you can ensure you have the strength to look after those you love.